Emmanuel Rivera Player Props: Diamondbacks vs. Pirates

-The Arizona Diamondbacks, including Emmanuel Rivera (.225 on-base percentage in past 10 games, 104 points below season-long percentage), take on starting pitcher Rich Hill and the Pittsburgh Pirates at Chase Field, Friday at 9:40 PM ET.
+Emmanuel Rivera -- with an on-base percentage of .225 in his past 10 games, 104 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the Pittsburgh Pirates, with Mitch Keller on the hill, on July 8 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Mets.
+He had a hitless performance in his previous game (0-for-3) against the Mets.

 Emmanuel Rivera Game Info & Props vs. the Pirates